-The guidelines for grant making were reviewed in July 2018 and committee agreed to increase the income levels to £189 and £274 respectively.
-These guidelines will be reviewed in financial year 21/22.
+The guidelines for grant making were reviewed in April 2021 and committee agreed to increase the income levels to £185 and £285 respectively.
+These figures will be reviewed annually.

-- (1) Applicants should: - have limited income, generally not exceeding £189 per week for a single person and £274 for a couple, excluding housing costs and disability benefits.
-All other avenues should be explored before the case comes to committee - be in financial hardship - be over 60 years of age, or be disabled or be suffering chronic ill health. - have limited capital and - generally be owner occupiers or tenants of a private landlord - (2) Priority will be given to repairs where:- - the lack of repair will lead to a serious risk to health and/or safety. - the client is likely to suffer hardship unless financial help is given.
+(1) Applicants should:

+- have limited income, generally not exceeding £189 per week for a single person and £274 for a couple, excluding housing costs and disability benefits.
+All other avenues should be explored before the case comes to committee - be in financial hardship - be over 60 years of age, or be disabled or be suffering chronic ill health. - have limited capital and - generally be owner occupiers or tenants of a private landlord

-- (3) Payment will be made to the contractor subject to the appropriate mandate being in place. - (4) There should be no other appropriate source of financial help available, but where such other source can meet only part of the cost of a repair then a grant up to the agreed maximum will be considered.
+- (2) Priority will be given to repairs where:- - the lack of repair will lead to a serious risk to health and/or safety. - the client is likely to suffer hardship unless financial help is given - (3) Payment will be made to the contractor subject to the appropriate mandate being in place. - (4) There should be no other appropriate source of financial help available, but where such other source can meet only part of the cost of a repair then a grant up to the agreed maximum will be considered.